zer0cache/matic-docs/docs/contribute/contracts/delegation.md

 ---
 id: delegation
 title: Delegation (Validator shares)
-description: For the Matic network's Proof of Security based consensus, all the 2/3+1 proof verification and handling of staking, rewards are executed on the Ethereum smart contract.
+description: For the Polygon's Proof of Security based consensus, all the 2/3+1 proof verification and handling of staking, rewards are executed on the Ethereum smart contract.
 The whole design follows this philosophy of doing less on the Mainnet contract.
 keywords:
   - docs
   - matic